abhinav/git-spice/doc/reference.md

 gs upstack (us) onto (o) [<onto>] [flags]
 ```

-Move this branch onto another branch
+Move a branch onto another branch

-Moves a branch and its upstack branches onto another branch.
+The current branch and its upstack will move onto the new base.
+Use 'gs branch onto' to leave the branch's upstack alone.
-Use this to move a complete part of your branch stack to a
+Use --branch to move a different branch than the current one.

-different base.
+A prompt will allow selecting the new base.
+Provide the new base name as an argument to skip the prompt.

 For example, given the following stack with B checked out,
-running 'gs upstack onto main' will move B and C onto main:
+'gs upstack onto main' will have the following effect:

 	       gs upstack onto main